damianhakert/damianhakert.github.io/source/posts/2016-06-09-continuous-delivery-with-gitlab-and-convox.html.md

 ### Setting up a Convox Deployment Environment

 We first need to configure an isolated environment where we will deploy everything.
 When deploying to AWS, there is a minimum architecture we want for a production-ready environment.
-Convox makes this simple with a `convox install` tool.
+Convox makes this simple with the `convox install` and `convox apps create` tools.
 Click the "Get Started" button on [convox.com](https://convox.com/) to access the web or command line installer.

-Convox expertly integrates AWS services:
+Convox expertly integrates the following AWS services:

-* Virtual Private Cloud spanning 3 availability zones
+* Virtual Private Cloud spanning 3 availability zones for network isolation

-* EC2 and an AutoScale Group (ASG) with at least 3 instances
+* EC2 and an AutoScale Group (ASG) with at least 3 instances for redundancy

-* EC2 Container Service (ECS)

 * CloudFormation stacks for safe, automated updates for new AMIs or to scale up instance type and count

-On top of this base we need to create and configure more infrastructure for your app.
-Convox has wrapped this up behind a simple `convox apps create` command:
+* EC2 Container Service (ECS) for container-based zero downtime deploys

-* EC2 Container Registry (ECR)
+* EC2 Container Registry (ECR) for storing build artifacts

-* Elastic Load Balancer (ELB)
+* Elastic Load Balancer (ELB) for SSL, websockets and load balancing

-* ECS TasksDefinitions and Services

-* CloudWatch Logs for visibility
+* CloudWatch Logs for log tailing, archiving and search

-* CloudFormation stack for safe, automated updates for new Docker images or to scale up process counts

-With this consistent, batteries-included cluster setup with the `convox` tools we can now relibly push new instances to ECR, update ECS, and watch our new containers roll out behind our ELB.
+With this consistent, batteries-included cluster setup with the `convox` tools we can now relibly deploy, configure and scale our applications.

 You can read the [Getting Started on Convox](https://convox.com/docs/getting-started/) guide for more detailed instructions about setting everything up.

 ### Granting GitLab and Slack Auth to Convox

 Every service integration begins with authorizing two services to talk to each other.
-For the first iteration of GitLab and Convox we opted for a simple token-based solution.
+For the first iteration of GitLab and Convox, we opted for a simple token-based solution.

 ![Get your GitLab Private Token](/images/blogimages/continuous-delivery-with-gitlab-and-convox/gitlab-account.png)*Get your GitLab Private Token*

 ![Give Convox your GitLab Endpoint and Token](/images/blogimages/continuous-delivery-with-gitlab-and-convox/gitlab-setup.png)*Give Convox your GitLab Endpoint and Token*

-Convox encrypts this token, and decrypts it when it needs to perform actions on your GitLab like creating a webhooks and deploy key.
+Convox encrypts this token, and decrypts it when it needs to perform actions on your GitLab instance like creating a webhook and deploy key.

-Simiarly you integrate Convox and Slack with an OAuth flow.
+Similarly, you integrate Convox and Slack with an OAuth flow.

 Now Convox has access tokens to get and send information to GitLab and Slack.

 ### Git Push Webhooks

-Webhooks — user-defined HTTP callbacks — are the fabric on which Continuous Deployment systems are built.
+[Webhooks](http://docs.gitlab.com/ce/web_hooks/web_hooks.html) — user-defined HTTP callbacks — are the fabric on which Continuous Deployment systems are built.

 GitLab has tremendous webhook support, allowing you to configure how it will make an HTTPS request to an external system on events like every comment, code push and code merge.

-When you integrate GitLab with a Convox app, the first thing Convox does is add a new Push Event webhook to your repository pointing to a secure and secret Convox URL.
+When you integrate GitLab with a Convox app, the first thing Convox does is add a new Push Event webhook to your project pointing to a secure and secret Convox URL.

 ![Tell Convox About the Push](/images/blogimages/continuous-delivery-with-gitlab-and-convox/gitlab-webhooks.png)*Tell Convox About the Push*

-When this is configured Convox will get a notification every time your team pushes new code.
+When this is configured, Convox will get a notification every time your team pushes new code.

 ### GitLab Deploy Keys

 GitLab has an impeccable security model.
 If a system like Convox happens to learn the URL for a private repo via a webhook, we still want to control its ability to read or write to this private repo.

-To grant Convox limited, read-only access to your private repo, GitLab offers “Deploy Keys.”
+To grant Convox limited, read-only access to your private repo, GitLab offers “[Deploy Keys](http://docs.gitlab.com/ce/ssh/README.html#deploy-keys).”
 These are SSH keys that have read-only access to a repo, guaranteeing that a third-party system can clone code, but can not push any code back.

 ![Read-only SSH key](/images/blogimages/continuous-delivery-with-gitlab-and-convox/gitlab-deploy-key.png)*Read-only SSH key*